simonswain/straw/README.md

 Topology is started so un-processed messages from previous runs are not consumed.
 To retain them across restarts set purge to false.

-Round-robin pipes are implemented using redis lists and blocking pops.

 ### Tap In/Out

 You can connect to a Topology from existing code.
 These Tap methods